amityadav98/Machine_Learning/README.md

 # Machine_Learning
 Emotion Detection Software using deep Learning and OpenCv.
-Te software Uses face to recognise the human Emotion
+The software Uses face to recognise the human Emotion